-The American Council on Education (ACE) is pleased to announce the U.S.-Japan COIL Initiative, an award program aimed at expanding U.S.-Japan higher education ties through collaborative online international learning (COIL).
+The American Council on Education (ACE) is pleased to announce the U.S.-Japan COIL Initiative, aimed at expanding U.S.-Japan higher education ties through collaborative online international learning (COIL).

-Selected U.S. institutions will work with new or existing Japanese partner institutions over a 12-month period to develop, deliver, and assess one or more COIL courses.
+ACE invites applications from U.S. accredited, degree-granting higher education institutions for the U.S.-Japan COIL Initiative.
+Through a competitive selection process, ACE will identify up to six U.S. institutions to work with new or existing Japanese partner institutions to develop, deliver, and assess one or more COIL courses.

 The COIL method—also referred to as virtual exchange—is a cost-effective, accessible, and scalable method of expanding global learning opportunities for greater numbers of U.S. higher education students.
 COIL is an innovative pedagogy involving collaborative teaching and learning in two or more countries facilitated by online communication that has been developed and promoted by the State University of New York (SUNY) COIL Center.
 For over a decade, ACE has recognized the COIL model as a cost-effective, accessible method for delivering global learning and intercultural experience to greater numbers of U.S. students, particularly the 90 percent of U.S. undergraduates who do not participate in education abroad.